Frequently Asked Questions

 A speech-language pathologist can also obtain a Certificate of Clinical Competency from the American Speech-Language-Hearing Association (ASHA), which is an additional certification granted once the SLP satisfactorily completes a supervised fellowship and meets the clinical requirements set forth by ASHA.
 Although this certification is not required by the state, it is preferred and in some job settings required.

-There is a significant difference between a state licensed speech-language pathologist (SLP) and a speech correctionist or speech improvement teacher.
+There is a significant difference between a state-licensed speech-language pathologist (SLP) and a speech correctionist or speech improvement teacher.
 Unlike SLPs, the latter two professionals are only authorized to work in a school setting and have not completed the necessary clinical training required to obtain an SLP license.
-This prevents them from working in private practice, hospital or clinic setting.
+This prevents them from working in private practice, hospital, or clinic settings.
 Their scope of practice is limited to treating communication impairments within the educational realm only.
 In recent years though, most school districts have decided to make the SLP license a requirement for all newly hired therapists practicing in the schools.